meronogbai/microverse-linters-setup/README.md

 ## Usage

-1. `cd` into your project directory
+1. `cd` into your project directory.
 1. Run `setup_linters --help` to view the available languages.
 1. Run the script with the programming language of your project and you're good to go.